alslater/auditmonitor/README.md

 # auditmonitor
 BSM audit monitor.
-Manages the BSM audit file, converting it to JSON with optional filtering.
+Manages BSM audit files, converting it to JSON with optional filtering.